gustafla/assembly-widescreen-2022/devlog.md

 render passes to lay the groundwork for SSAO and bloom.

 Tomorrow I need to write the SSAO and bloom implementations in WGSL.

+## 2022-07-21

+I've written bloom and SSAO implementation based on learnopengl.org However, it does not work as expected yet.
+It might be that I have transformations wrong, a mistake in the shaders, or that my buffer's precision is not sufficient.